kenjennings/Atari-Breakout76/intro_retdev.md

 - Multiple high-resolution timers.
 - Standard 19.2 Kilobit serial I/O, maximum 127 Kilobit.

-The Atari comes with a comprehensive and friendly Operating System that has:
+The Atari comes with a comprehensive and friendly Operating System that provides the following facilities:

 - Automatic booting and driver loading from peripherals.
 - Standard, centralized I/O library defining devices for Cassete, Disk, Printer, Screen graphics, and Text Editor.